bonnieho/BucketList/README.md

 #### Config Setup

-1. Inside the `BucketList` directory, afolder named `config` was created.
+1. Inside the `BucketList` directory, a folder named `config` was created.

 2. A `connection.js` file was created inside the `config` directory.